 Rights Respecting School

-FCJ School is a school where children’s rights are at the heart of our ethos and culture.
+FCJ School is a school where children’s rights are at the heart of our ethos, culture, vision and values.
 We aim to continue to improve well-being and to develop every child’s talents and abilities to their full potential.
 At FCJ, we are proud to be on our journey towards becoming a Rights Respecting School.
-We have recently been awarded our bronze award (Rights Aware), and are working hard to soon become a silver awarded school (Rights Committed).
+We have recently been awarded our Silver award (Rights Committed), and are working hard to soon become a Gold awarded school (Rights Respecting).

 FCJ pupils will learn about their rights by putting them into practice every day.
 A Rights Respecting School models rights and respect in all its relationships.
 This encompasses the work that we do at FCJ as a Catholic School, and allows the children to make links between our values and their rights.